 Marcus Aurelius

-I worked in the router software marketing group at Cisco in the early 90’s.
-I had left engineering and taken up residence in the marketing department.
+I worked in the router software marketing group at Cisco in the early 90s.
+I had left engineering and taken a product management role.
 I was playing asteroid to a number of dinosaur protocols: we had realized that it wasn’t about supporting as many different protocols as possible (PUP, Chaosnet, Arcnet come to mind as examples) but to be really good at supporting IP.
-At one point I sent out an e-mail with the subject line “The following protocols are ‘on the roof‘.”
+I sent an e-mail at one point with the subject line, “The following protocols are ‘on the roof‘.”

 I made him a sign for his cubicle wall (clearly I didn’t have enough to do):